fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 ### Notes on generated code

-In the beta release some auto generated codes which is in `app.js` are mandatory.
+In the beta release, some of auto generated codes which are part of `app.js` are necessary.
 Two things are most important.

 1. Special comment which starts with `/* @flow */`
 2. `require` auto generated configuration file